View the full list of fields, first using long-form arguments:

 scyld-modimg -i <IMAGENAME> --delete

-If the user actually does want to keep the changes, the simplest approach is to identify the new image UID:
+If you do want to keep the changes, the simplest approach is to identify the new image UID:

 scyld-imgctl --show-uids ls <IMAGENAME>